-The need for privacy imposes cryptography utilization in applications that manage these sensitive data [12].
+The need for privacy imposes cryptography utilization in applications that manage these sensitive data.
 To this end developers embed cryptographic techniques in their mobile applications; and while cryptography is a long existing field, developers rarely have knowledge of information security.
-As a consequence, incidents of data breaching and disclosure are very frequent, while there are cases of popular products that claim to be secure although they utilize practically no security; a recent infamous example is NQ Mobile Vault application [18], which was discovered that it uses a simple XOR function to perform secure sensitive users' data.
+As a consequence, incidents of data breaching and disclosure are very frequent, while there are even stories of popular products that utilize practically no security; a recent infamous example is NQ Mobile Vault1 application, which was discovered that it uses a simple XOR function to perform cryptography.